zenphantom/ml-git/docs/api/README.md

         Args:
-            entity_name (str): The name of the entity you want to get the linked entities. metadata_repo_name (str): The repository name where the metadata is located in GitHub. export_type (str): Choose the format of the return [default: json]. export_path (str): Set the path to export metrics to a file.
+            entity_name (str): The name of the entity you want to get the linked entities. metadata_repo_name (str): The repository name where the entity metadata is located in GitHub. export_type (str): Choose the format of the return [default: json]. export_path (str): Set the path to export metrics to a file.